-I can’t help but wonder if with our modern lifestyles body awareness techniques – as opposed to traditional meditation – is not only an easier but important approach to stepping back into the present moment.
+I can’t help but wonder if with our modern lifestyles body awareness techniques – as opposed to traditional meditation – is not only an easier but more valuable approach to stepping back into the present moment.
 By body awareness techniques, I mean bringing our full awareness to our senses of sight, smell, sound, taste, and touch.
-This is certainly the way I practice!
+This is certainly the way I practice.

 Of course, there is not only one way to meditate.
 There are many different forms of mediation.

 Further, I acknowledge how powerful and helpful mediation can be.
-It can provide profound healing and relaxation to people.
+It can provide profound healing and relaxation.

 However, I believe there are other ways to relax and bring ourselves into the present moment, without rules or goals, which may be far easier to incorporate into our modern lifestyles.
 It could be mindful walking or mindful typing?
 Actually, I’m not entirely kidding.
 There are activities that bring us into a state of mind where we forget all sense of time and take us away from our thoughts that disturb our inner peace.